Baby You Can Drive My Car Because You Don’t Have One

 More bad news is that household debt rose in the first quarter of 2017 to $12.73 trillion, exceeding its peak in the third quarter of 2008.
 Student loans account for 10.6 percent of that total, up from 3.3 percent in 2003, while housing’s share, though still great, has fallen back to 2003 levels, according to data from the Federal Reserve Bank of New York.

-On the positive news side (a rarity these days), the unemployment figures for April 2017 found that 211,000 more jobs were created as the unemployment rate ticked down to 4.4%, the lowest level since May 2007.
+On the positive news side (a rarity these days), the unemployment figures for April 2017 found that 211,000 more jobs were created as the unemployment rate ticked to 4.4%, the lowest level since May 2007.
 Average hourly earnings increased 2.6% in March.
-A government report last week showed private sector wages recorded their biggest gain in 10 years in the first quarter, but the pace of wage growth is still anemic and it is not anywhere close to closing the wage gap or the income gap.
+A government report last week showed that private sector wages recorded their biggest gain in 10 years in the first quarter, but the pace of wage growth is still anemic, and it is not close to closing the wage gap or the income gap.

 Short-Term vs. Long-Term Economic News